edekhayser/KBKit/README.md

 `⏎` : allows the user to select the currently highlighted cell.

-KBTableView has an instance variable `methodToCallOnSelection: (NSIndexPath) -> Void`.
+KBTableView has an instance variable `onSelection: (NSIndexPath) -> Void`.
 When the user presses `→` or `⏎` while a cell is selected, this method is called with the index path of the selected cell.
 From here, you can choose to present a new view controller or perform a segue, for example.

 KBTableView can be adopted simply by changing the class of your UITableView instances to KBTableView in Interface Builder or in your code.